 The condensate heater has a thermal limit switch and power cord attached.
-Place the condensate heater in the drain pan as shown in Figure 6.
+Remove the screws for the rear access panel from the cabinet and set aside.
+Place the condensate heater in the drain pan as shown in Figure 17.
 Position the end of the plastic drain tube in the pan.
-Make sure tubing isn't kinked, end is secure and doesn't touch the heater.
+Make sure tubing isn't kinked, is secure and doesn't touch the heater.
 Plug the heater power cord into the receptacle labeled "vaporizer".
-Secure excess cord with wire tie, so it doesn't fall in pan or under the cabinet.
+Secure excess cord with a wire tie, so it doesn't fall into the pan or under the cabinet.
+Reattach the access panel to the back of the cabinet.

-IMPORTANT NOTE: Make sure the condensate heater is plugged into the receptacle labeled "Vaporizer" and that the condensing unit is plugged into the receptacle labeled "condensing unit."
+IMPORTANT NOTE: It is extremely important to ensure the condensate heater is plugged into the receptacle labeled "vaporizer" and that the condensing unit is plugged into the receptacle labeled "condensing unit."

-FIGURE 6: Electric Condensate Vaporizer
+FIGURE 17: Electric Condensate Heater